mohammedsalem14/info-page/README.md

 <html>
 <body style="background-color:powderblue;">
 <center>
-<h1>you must download the link first then go to "downloads" and open it on pictoblox</h1>
+<h1>you must download the link first then go to "downloads" and open the project on pictoblox</h1>
 </center>
 </body>